open-atmos/PySDM/paper/paper.md

         )
 ```

 Code snippet to use the aerosol class.
 First create an instance of the aerosol, use it to calculate the total number of superdroplets given a prescribed number per mode and then create the builder object.
-All else follows procedures for examples without aerosol defined by .
+The aerosol modes are iterated through to extract `kappa` and define the `kappa times dry volume` attribute.
+This `kappa times dry volume` is used because it is an extensive attribute of the superdroplets; or that the hygroscopicity of a particle is the volume-weighted average of the hygroscopicity of its individual components.
+Finally, before the simulation is run, the wet radii must be equilibrated based on the `kappa times dry volume`.

 ```python
 from PySDM_examples.Abdul_Razzak_Ghan_2000.aerosol import AerosolARG